Bishop's Stortford College: Present day

-There are 1,213 pupils at Bishop's Stortford College: 580 in the Senior School (aged 13–18), including 238 in the Sixth Form, 505 in the Prep School (aged 7–13) and 128 in Pre-Prep (aged 4–7).
+There are 1,307 pupils at Bishop's Stortford College: 674 in the Senior School (aged 13–18), including 271 in the Sixth Form, 506 in the Prep School (aged 7–13) and 127 in Pre-Prep (aged 4–7).
 Pupils board from the age of seven.
-The Senior School has 111 boarders, including full, weekly and part-time; the Prep School has 26 full, weekly or flexi-boarders.
+The Senior School has 160 boarders, including full, weekly and flexi; the Prep School has 35 full, weekly or flexi-boarders.
 Most UK boarders come from Hertfordshire, Cambridgeshire, Essex and London, while most international boarders are Senior School pupils.

 In 2020, the college produced its best-ever GCSE results, with 79% of all grades at 9-7 (up from 76% in 2019).
 At A Level, students achieved a 100% pass rate in 2020, with 86% of results graded A*-B and 62% at A*-A. Most students go on to study at Russell Group universities, including Oxford and Cambridge.

 The latest ISI Education Quality Inspection report, published in March 2017, found that "the quality of the pupils' academic and other achievements is excellent", with pupils displaying "excellent attitudes towards their learning and highly developed study skills".
 The report also stated that "the school is highly successful in creating an ethic of hard work and enthusiastic participation".

 The college maintains a Christian ethos but promotes matters of faith from a non-denominational perspective that is sensitive towards pupils of other faiths and none.
-Morning assemblies are led by the head and the school chaplain, with an evening service for boarders every Sunday and a weekly prayer breakfast for staff on Wednesday mornings.
+Morning assemblies are led by the head and the school chaplain.

 Since 2009 it has hosted an annual Festival of Literature, which is open to the public and includes events for local primary schools.
 Speakers and performers have included Poet Laureate Simon Armitage, former Children's Laureate Anthony Browne, broadcasters Robin Ince and Michael Portillo, author and illustrator James Mayhew, art critic Andrew Graham-Dixon and the bestselling novelist Rachel Joyce.
 Due to the COVID-19 pandemic restrictions, the 2021 festival was a virtual event.